BestTimesToVisit.com Logo

 activity

-If visiting during winter, experience the magic of the Hôtel de Glace, a breathtaking hotel sculpted entirely from ice and snow.
-Marvel at the intricate ice carvings, sip a drink from an ice glass, and even spend a night in a sub-zero suite for an unforgettable adventure.
+If visiting in winter, experience a night or two at the Hôtel de Glace, a magical hotel sculpted entirely from ice and snow.
+Bundle up, enjoy the ice slides, and savor a cocktail served in an ice glass.
 Book well in advance!

 Best time: January-March